zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

     ```
     ![Model global statistics](images/global_stats.png "Model global statistics")

 5. Run the following command to materialize the test dataset.
-The `materialize` method pushes the contents represented by an OML proxy object (a view, a table and so on) into a table in Oracle Database.
+The `materialize` method pushes the contents represented by an Oracle Machine Learning proxy object (a view, a table and so on) into a table in Oracle Database.
 Here, the data is materialized to table `TEST_DATA` so that it can be queried from SQL.

     ```